£47.50 £50.00

 TECHNICAL INFO

-Shimano 600 Ultegra set of chainring bolts (or screws if you prefer), hailing from Japan and in production from the 1980s to the 1990s (yet still new & unused after all this time!).
-Made from steel and weighing in at 29 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Specialites T.A.
+'Plum' water bottle cages (or bidon holders if you prefer), hailing from France and in production during the 1980s (yet still new & unused after all this time!).
+Made from aluminium/plastic and weighing in at 102 grams (the weight and price displayed are for a pair of cages).
+The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

 OVERVIEW